TechOpenSolve/.github/profile/CONTRIBUTING.md

 - **Contributor:** [Name/Username]
 - **Contribution:** [Brief description of the action they took]
-- **How does it help:** [Provide details about how this contribution makes a positive impact]
+- **How does it help:**
+[Provide details about how this contribution makes a positive impact]
+- **Link:**
-- **Link:** [Provide a link either to the contribution or the contributor (blog post, video, company page, user profile - most suitable link )]
+[Provide a link -blog post, video, company page, user profile - most suitable link ]

-Thank you [Name/Username] and [any other individuals/companies/organizations involved] for your valuable contribution, this marks a big step in our efforts towards resolving the issue!
+Thank you, [Name/Username], and [any other individuals/companies/organizations involved], for your valuable contribution.
+This marks a significant step in our efforts towards resolving the issue!!

 ```
 Replace the placeholders (e.g., [Name/Username], [Description of the contribution], [Link], [Additional Details]) with the appropriate information.